 Genesis 3:1-6 – Does Eating Fruit Kill You?
 Pt 1

-(Ver 2.2) This is Part 2 in the series of Bible lessons on Genesis 3 but Part 1 in a series of Bible lessons on the subject of “Does Eating Fruit Kill You?”
-If you would like to start reading Genesis 3 with “Part 1“ you may click the link and start there.
+(Ver 2.3) This is Part 1 in the series of Bible lessons on “Does Eating Fruit Kill You”.
+But this is also Part 2 in the series of Bible lessons on the subject of “Understanding Genesis 3” If you would like to start reading the Genesis 3 series with “Part 1” you may click the link and start there.
 Two of the primary themes found in the 3rd chapter of Genesis are man’s response to God’s instructions and the temptation of man to ignore God’s instructions.
 If you have been reading my lessons, you probably noticed that I do not stray from controversy and today will be more of the same.
 The book of Genesis is full of complex subjects, symbolism and many hidden spiritual truths that challenges us to figure out what is literal and what is symbolic of a much higher spiritual truth.
 Differentiating between the physical and natural things found in Genesis from the spiritual and supernatural things found there is one of the greatest challenges that God has given to us in reading and understanding the Bible.
 Over and over I have heard Bible teachers teach that the tree of life and the tree of the knowledge of good and evil were literal physical fruit trees in the middle of a natural garden; real physical trees, producing real physical fruit.
 It is a fascinating idea or concept, but one that I believe does not hold water when analyzed by other scriptures found in the Bible.
 Too many times people teach the Bible in isolation, ignoring what the rest of the Bible says on the subjects that they are studying.
 This of course results in private interpretations based upon very limited information and leads us into confusion.
 In order to correctly interpret the Bible we must always follow God’s rules of Bible Interpretation.
 If you do not know that God has given us rules to interpret the Bible then you should probably go find out what these are before you do any more study of the Bible.

 Well in my last Bible lesson on Genesis 3:1 I feel confident that I proved scripturally that the serpent being described to us was not a literal physical talking snake and that it had to be a symbolic named representation for Satan speaking to the mind of the woman.
 You can go back to this Genesis 3:1 blog and reread this article to review that information “Was there a Talking Snake in the Garden?” lesson or just read it for the first time if you missed it to understand the concepts.
 So based upon that information, what else in this 3rd chapter is literal and what is symbolic?
 We should be able to logically conclude that Adam and Eve were literal spiritual beings in real physical human bodies, but that they were confronted by another liteal spiritual being named Satan that they could not see with their natural eyes.
 So we automatically see that God combines physical and spiritual realities in the same story and this makes the information more difficult to understand correctly.
 Let’s look at verse 1 again: